DeFiCh/handbook/src/guides/guide_changi.md

 - `defi-cli`: Command line interface to interact with the node
 - `defi-tx`: utility tool to build and sign transactions on DeFiChain

-For the porpuse of this guide we will only be using defid and defi-cli.
+For the purpose of this guide we will only be using defid and defi-cli.

 ### Runing the node